HL7/davinci-alerts/source/pages/guidance.md

 - There is an event that drives the generation of the Notification.
 - An Notification will be generated for each patient separately.
   - The event can be for one or more patients.
-- The Notification Sender has access to the Notification Recipients/Intermediary FHIR endpoints.
+- The Sender has access to the Recipients/Intermediary FHIR endpoints.
 - System level trust exists between the actors.
   - Clients have been authorized by the servers.
   - It is assumed that consent is managed elsewhere.